TonyStark679/Enhanced-Virtuality/README.md

 ls -lh ~/jarvis/models/

+Then check whether:

+llama-cli

-Then check whether "llama-cli" is available:
+is available:

 which llama-cli